whitwort/r-club/templates/index.md

 # R-Club

 Welcome to the companion website for R-Club!
-This summer we will be meeting on Friday afternoons at 1pm in Parmly 313 (the Biology computer lab).
+We met last summer on Friday afternoons at 1pm in Parmly 313 (the Biology computer lab).
+If you'd like to be included in future emails about W&L R club just email me!

 <div id = "index">